SpikedPunchVictim/docs/README.md

 * [Cronicle](https://github.com/jhuckaby/Cronicle): Cronicle is a multi-server task scheduler and runner, with a web based front-end UI.
 It handles both scheduled, repeating and on-demand jobs, targeting any number of slave servers, with real-time stats and live log viewer.
 * [Gotify](https://github.com/gotify/server): Self hosted service that allows you to send notifications to any device & or website.
 [Android Client](https://github.com/gotify/android), [CLI](https://github.com/gotify/cli)
 * [GreenKeeper](https://greenkeeper.io/): A bot that helps manage your code dependencies.
+* [Hasura](https://hasura.io/): Hasura is an open source engine that connects to your databases & microservices and auto-generates a production-ready GraphQL backend.
+It currently works with Postgres.
 * [Insomnia](https://support.insomnia.rest/): REST API testing tool (similar to Postman)
 * [Lefthook](https://github.com/Arkweid/lefthook/blob/master/docs/node.md): Add git hooks to any project.
 Similar to husky, but less dependencies.
 * [Lektor](https://www.getlektor.com/): Build a website locally and publish through an app.
 Uses jinja templating